telerik/maui-docs/controls/listview/gestures/cell-swipe.md

 ---
 title: Cell Swipe
 page_title: .NET MAUI ListView Documentation - Cell Swipe
-description: Lear what are the swiping options for Telerik ListView for .NET MAUI and how to define custom swipe template.
+description: Learn what are the swiping options for Telerik ListView for .NET MAUI and how to define custom swipe template.
 position:
 previous_url: /controls/listview/gestures/listview-gestures-cell-swipe
 slug: listview-features-cell-swipe